 During the three-to-five-year building period, clients typically spend more on information security than they ever have on new tech, employee hours for documentation, and more.

-Once you’ve gotten to an acceptable level of risk within the organization, the focus should naturally start to shift from implementing things to manage your most significant risks to increasing efficiency and reducing those operational costs.
+Once you’ve gotten to an acceptable level of risk within the organization, the focus should naturally start to shift from implementing things to manage your most significant risks to increasing efficiency and reducing those operational costs and becoming more cost-effective.

 This can be done in a number of ways, but typically can be boiled down to the automation of manual processes and auditing or improving processes and plans.